By Jeff Sheppard 28 Oct 2019 no comment 988 Views

 Here’s a scary fact that’s a lot less fun—children’s injuries are often dismissed as “growing pains.”
 But the stresses placed on young bodies can cause problems as they grow.
 We want our children to be active.
 It’s good for their health!
 But we also need to support those active bodies.
 Proper nutrition is one form of support.
 Chiropractic care is another.

-Sheppard Chiropractic and Laser Healing sees patients of all ages.
+Sheppard Chiropractic Centre sees patients of all ages.
 If your child hasn’t had a chiropractic checkup recently, or if they don’t already have a regular chiropractor, contact us at 635-8182 or 847-7172.